AMCalejandro/microscopy_computational_tools/README.md

 r01c01f01p01-ch5sk1fk1fl1.jxl	8	154	['1.539e+00', '2.860e+00', .... ]
 ```

-For HDF5 output, under meta\filename is a list of filenames.
-Under cpcnn or dino4cells is a matrix where each cell is one row, the first column corresponds to the filename index, the second and third column are the i/j coordinates, and the remaining columns are the embedding.
+For HDF5 output, the key meta\filename contains a list of filenames.
+The key cpcnn or dino4cells has a matrix where each row corresponds to one cell, the first column corresponds to the filename index, the second and third column are the i/j coordinates, and the remaining columns are the embedding.